Databases

 - KMS servers are run by a trusted party but the Redis backend is managed by an untrusted third party.

-Redis-with-Findex should be selected to run the Cosmian KMS in the cloud or any other zero-trust environment.
+Redis-with-Findex is the database selected to run the Cosmian KMS in the cloud or any other zero-trust environment.

 Configuring the database¶